Need to know

 Grocery basket items

 Our grocery basket consisted of 14 items, 12 of which were packaged products, either national brand or comparable supermarket brand/budget brand options (including beef mince and milk), with two fresh fruit and vegetable items (apples and carrots) completing the list.
-We also included two spotlight items, a leg of lamb with the bone in and 2L of ice cream, in this quarter's survey.
+This quarter's survey included a focus on fresh foods.

 For more details on how we survey, see How we survey supermarket grocery prices.